cheniel/oneplusone/README.md

 <li> The person has already paired with these teammates.
 Cost of 0.
 <li> Teammates who have not been paired up with yet.
 Cost of 1.
 <li> Teammates who are already paired up with someone else.
 Cost of 2.
-<li> Teammates who have been paired up with previous in this cycle (see next section on cycles).
+<li> Teammates who have been paired up with previously in this cycle (see next section on cycles).
 Cost of 3.
 <li> The person paired up with these teammates last time.
 Cost of 4.
 <li> The person paired up with these teammates last time, and they are already matched up with someone else for this cycle.
 Cost of 5.
 </ol>